-eating the Earth for cars
+eating the Earth to delay gasoline rationing

 scraping the bottom of the barrel is not good to the last drop

 source: Energy Watch Group: "Crude Oil the Supply Outlook" October 2007

 The tar sands production center in northern Alberta in Canada is one of the clearest signs that the easy to get oil is on the wane.
 Tar sands are a low grade hydrocarbon deposit that requires enormous energy input to process and convert it into something resembling petroleum.
 They are not technically petroleum, but a sludge that can be turned into petroleum if washed and cooked with steam (which is not an abundant natural resource in the boreal forest of northern Alberta, especially during the Canadian winter).
 Turning tar sands into oil requires almost as much energy input as they contain at the end of the processing - so they are barely a "source" of energy.
 To date, vast quantities of natural gas have been used to make the steam to process the tar sands to create something resembling petroleum, but natural gas has its own supply problems that make dedicating gas to tar production difficult to maintain.
 There are serious proposals to build nuclear reactors next to the tar sands, which is a sign of lunacy, to be polite about it.

 Tar sands extraction causes enormous ecological destruction.
 The process begins with clearcutting the boreal forest, destroying habitat and soil.
 The trees are either milled into lumber, which releases some of the carbon into the atmosphere, or the trees are burned as slash, which releases nearly all of the carbon into the atmosphere.
 The carbon reserves locked up in the forest soils are also released into the atmosphere.